Le Mans: History

+As the principal city of Maine, Le Mans was the stage for struggles in the eleventh century between the counts of Anjou and the dukes of Normandy.
+When the Normans had control of Maine, William the Conqueror successfully invaded England and established an occupation.
+In 1069 the citizens of Maine revolted and expelled the Normans, resulting in Hugh V being proclaimed count of Maine.
+Geoffrey V of Anjou married Matilda of England in the cathedral.
+Their son Henry II Plantagenet, king of England, was born in the town.

 In the 13th century Le Mans came under the control of the French crown.
 It was subsequently invaded by England during the Hundred Years' War.

 Industrialization took place in the 19th century which saw the development of railway and motor vehicle production as well as textiles and tobacco manufacture.

 Wilbur Wright began official public demonstrations of the airplane he had developed with his younger brother Orville on 8 August 1908, at the Hunaudières horse racing track near Le Mans.

 World War II

+Just outside Le Mans city centre there used to be an airfield, built to protect the Renault factory.

-Soon after Le Mans was liberated by the U.S. 79th and 90th Infantry Divisions on 8 August 1944, engineers of the Ninth Air Force IX Engineering Command began construction of a combat Advanced Landing Ground outside of the town.
+Soon after Le Mans was liberated by the U.S. 79th and 90th Infantry Divisions on 8 August 1944, engineers of the Ninth Air Force Engineering Command began construction of a combat Advanced Landing Ground on a location the Germans had used a simple airfield.
 The airfield was declared operational on 3 September and designated as "A-35".
-It was used by several American fighter and transport units until late November of that year in additional offensives across France; the airfield was closed.
+It was used by several American fighter and transport units in additional offensives across France; the airfield was closed in November 1944.